scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** A sender cannot rely on multiple routers retrieving and processing the payload even if it sets multiple router alert flags.
 This is use-case dependent: In the case of Traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
 Use cases that require multiple routers/hops on the path to process a packet have to instead rely on a hop-by-hop extension (see [](#ext-header)).
 For general information on router alerts, see {{RFC2711}}.

-- `ExpTime`: Expiry time of a hop field.
+- `ExpTime`: Expiration time of a hop field.
 The field is 1-byte long, thus there are 256 different values available to express an expiration time.
 The expiration time specified in this field is relative.
 An absolute expiration time in seconds is computed in combination with the `Timestamp` field (from the corresponding info field), as follows:

   - `Timestamp` + (1 + `ExpTime`) * (24 hours/256)